hagenw/phd-thesis/06_modeling/fig6_08/README.md

 ```Matlab
 >> sfs_circular
 ```
-The above command will run for several hours.
+The above command will run for several hours/days, depending on your PC.

 Bash:
 ```Bash